eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 Once a traffic light has been switched off, it's lights will change to to values of `O` (off, no signal) and `o` (off, blinking) and it will behave like a priority intersection.
 The connections (links) with state `O` will have priority whereas the connections `o` will yield.

+The rules for configuring the priority direction in the off-state are the same as for [an intersection without a traffic light](../Networks/PlainXML.md#right-of-way).

 # Tools for Importing TLS Programs

 Description from real-world traffic light systems do not arrive in form